-The Gentrification of Hannibal Square (A digital companion project from HON 302 Research Methods): In this digital companion project the student researcher effectively uses Google maps to create an interactive overview of how city ordinances shifted the character of Hannibal Square community.
+The Gentrification of Hannibal Square (A digital companion project from HON 302 Research Methods): In this digital companion project the student researcher effectively uses Google maps to create an interactive overview of how city ordinances shifted the character of the Hannibal Square community.

 RTC is dedicated to building a dialogue within our community and with changemakers around the country about the forces that shape cities and how we can participate in positive change in our own city through arts, design, engagement, service, and enterprise.
-As one of the curator for RTC, I work to integrate traditional academic narratives with concern present in our community.
+As one of the curators for RTC, I work to integrate traditional academic narratives with concerns present in our community.
 Visit our Facebook page for next meeting and click on the links below for select recordings from previous meetings.

 ETGC is hosted by Professors of History Julian Chambliss (Rollins College) and Robert Cassanello (University of Central Florida).
 In the same spirit as Zora Neale Hurston - famous African American novelist, short story writer, folklorist, and anthropologist - this podcast explores the experiences and stories of communities of color.
 All podcasts are brought to you by The Association to Preserve the Eatonville Community (the official sponsor of the Zora Neale Hurston Festival of the Arts and Humanities) as well the Department of History at Rollins College and its Africa and African American Studies Program.